← All Inside Large Language Models modules

 This activity needs JavaScript.

-Why this matters next You now know how an LLM turns probabilities into text — and that it is always sampling from a distribution, never looking anything up.
-Module 8 follows that fact to its consequence: why models hallucinate, why fluent does not mean true, and how to use them well anyway.
+Why this matters next You now understand how an LLM converts probabilities into text — and that it always samples from a distribution rather than retrieving stored information.
+Module 8 develops the consequence of this fact: why models produce hallucinations, why fluency does not imply factual accuracy, and how to use these models effectively notwithstanding this limitation.

-One-sentence summary: a language model outputs a probability distribution over the next token, and sampling — temperature to rescale confidence, top-k and top-p to trim the tail — is the separate step that collapses that distribution into one actual character, which is why the same model can sound robotic or creative.
+Summary: a language model outputs a probability distribution over the next token, and sampling — temperature to rescale confidence, top-k and top-p to restrict the tail — is the distinct operation that reduces this distribution to a single token, accounting for why the same model can produce deterministic or variable output.

 Next: Why LLMs Hallucinate & How to Use Them Well →